ivanisakov99/EC330/HW3/README.md

 with variations of this file.

 1. Complete the implementation of the templated singly-linked list provided in the header file.
-2. Implement StackFromList, a templated stack class backed by the above singly- linked list.
+2. Implement *StackFromList*, a templated stack class backed by the above singly- linked list.
 The stack should have a private linked list member, and utilize the linked list methods to implement its functionality.
-The stack should include a constructor, a destructor, a push, a pop, and an isEmpty method (which returns a bool).
+The stack should include a constructor, a destructor, a push, a pop, and an *isEmpty* method (which returns a bool).
-3. Implement, QueueFromList, a templated queue class backed by the above singly- linked list.
+3. Implement, *QueueFromList*, a templated queue class backed by the above singly- linked list.
 The queue should have a private linked list member, and utilize the linked list methods to implement its functionality.
-The queue should include a constructor, a destructor, an enqueue (insert to head), a deque (remove from tail), and an isEmpty method (which returns a bool).
+The queue should include a constructor, a destructor, an enqueue (insert to head), a deque (remove from tail), and an *isEmpty* method (which returns a bool).